jenkinsci/pipeline-aws-plugin/README.md

 ## s3Delete

 Delete a file/folder from S3.
-Set the optional parameter `recursive` to `true` to treat `path` as a directory structure (with directories separated by "/") to remove it and all of its children.
-Using the `recursive` option on a file (as opposed to a folder) is perfectly valid, but it will also attempt to remove any "children" of that path if they exist.
+If the path ends in a "/", then the path will be interpreted to be a folder, and all of its contents will be removed.

 ```
 s3Delete(bucket:'my-bucket', path:'path/to/source/file.txt')
-s3Delete(bucket:'my-bucket', path:'path/to/sourceFolder', recursive:true)
+s3Delete(bucket:'my-bucket', path:'path/to/sourceFolder/')
 ```

 ## cfnValidate